urielmann/game/README.md

-# Interduction to Python Game Programming
+# Interoduction to Python Game Programming

-Workshop assets for *Hackathon by the Sea 2019*
+Workshop assets for **Hackathon by the Sea 2019**